 South America is home to an impressive array of animals living in nearly every type of environment from cactus-filled deserts to glaciated mountain peaks.
-Here are four of our favorites!
+Here are five of our favorites!

 It seems word has officially gotten out about this adventurer's playground, and globe-trotters from near and far want to experience firsthand why it's such a unique and sought after tropical destination.
 From hiking incredible landscapes to sipping a cup of locally grown coffee, it's easy to see why Costa Rica is one of the most popular holiday destinations Backroads offers.

 What do you know about puffins?
 They're smaller than penguins, they live in Iceland, and they're cute.
 Great!
 Unfortunately, they're also elusive little creatures, with unique and specific migratory patterns and a habit of nesting in remote hundred-meter cliffs.
 Like the Northern Lights, puffins are unpredictable, but here are a few suggestions of where and when you're more likely to spot them.

 Game hunters in Africa originally coined the phrase "Big Five" to describe the five animals deemed hardest and most dangerous to hunt on foot: the elephant, lion, rhinoceros, leopard and buffalo.
 Because of their size, aggression, intelligence and speed, these animals were trophies that came with significant risk, and were therefore prized above all others.
 Safari operators now use that same phrase to describe the animals they know their clients hope to "shoot" with their cameras.